IsaacLf/hello-world/README.md

 # This is goint to be good
 By reading all this stuff, you can imagine how many things I can do by knowing this thing.

+# More Practice Please
+I like to be a good practician even though that word doesn't even exist xdxd